 Stephen ORR: just read his Time's Long Ruin based on the disappearance of the Beaumont children in Adelaide, which also influenced Kathryn Fox, above.
 It recreates life in early 1960s Adelaide and is sad, atmospheric and beautiful, 10/2014.

 Peter TEMPLE: born 1946, South Africa, died 2018, Ballarat.
 Great Australian crime fiction with very real protagonists.
 His dismissal of "old women in sandals" pretty much sums up society's attitude to older women.
 Several novels made into movie length TV shows, in 2012.
-The latest Jack Irish series in March, 2016 has driven me crazy, A dishevelled Guy Pearce in dirty, ugly clothes and an uneven, blotchy grey beard slops around the place and we are expected to think that women find him attractive and fall into bed with him.
+The Jack Irish TV series in March, 2016 has driven me crazy.
+A dishevelled Guy Pearce in dirty, ugly clothes and an uneven, blotchy grey beard slops around the place and we are expected to think that women find him attractive and fall into bed with him.
 Not to mention that he is not very energetic in solving crimes.
 In 2018 TV he has looked a little better in terms of clothing, but that unshaven fuzz is annoying.
 Can we please have some good looking and neatly dressed detectives?
 Let's face it, part of the pleasure of fictional characters is that they CAN be attractive.

 SCANDINAVIAN NOIRScandinavian crime fiction.